microservices-guideline/microservices-guideline.github.io/index.md

 	- [22:10](https://youtu.be/57UK46qfBLY?t=1331) - Migration / hybrid ecosystem
 	- [23:13](https://youtu.be/57UK46qfBLY?t=1394) - Uses IPC or RPC communication
 	- [26:20](https://youtu.be/57UK46qfBLY?t=1579) - Use telemetry / metrics to monitor services
+	- [31:15](https://youtu.be/57UK46qfBLY?t=1874) - Use circuit breaker to enable fallbacks and recover system failure
 	- [36:40](https://youtu.be/57UK46qfBLY?t=2201) - Use containers
 	- [47:57](https://youtu.be/57UK46qfBLY?t=2876) - Use CI/CD to automate releases

 - Video: [Mastering Chaos - A Netflix Guide to Microservices](https://www.youtube.com/watch?v=CZ3wIuvmHeM) - QCon 2016